Vrixyz/techycards/README.md

 1 card at a time, turns are quick and easy, but will you keep track of the points until the 8th round ?

-Get your tech ecosystem knowledge freshened up with these ice-breaker cards, get the best line up!
+Get your tech ecosystem knowledge freshened up with these ice-breaker cards, and take the win!

 ## Detailed rules